joaoalc/PROG-PROJ-publico/README.md

 | Ivo Saavedra     | 201707093 |

 ## **Description**
-The objective of this game is to lay stepping stones (rings) for the player's trio (balls) in order to to walk and vault their way onto the opposite corner of the board.
+The objective of this game is for each player to traverse the board with all his three balls by placing rings on it, with the end goal of reaching the opposite corner (goal corner) of the board with all of his balls.

 The game consists of one gameboard depicting a 5x5 grid, 6 balls (3 white and 3 black) and 16 rings (8 in white and the other 8 in black).